 Nematodes have become a popular option for yard fleas control.
 Still, you need to know about them before trying to

-What are nematodes?
+What are Nematodes?

 They are roundworms.
 The naked eye can’t see these microscopic organisms.
 We know that they are the most abundant multicellular animals on earth.
 Scientists still discover new nematodes, but we know there are over 15000 species identified today.

-How Do Nematodes Work For Pest Control?
+How Do Nematodes Work For Flea Control?

 Most nematodes feed on fungi, bacteria, protozoans, other nematodes, or other microscopic creatures.